 Q: What is the best all-purpose wine glass?

 The best all-purpose wine glass will work for all types of wines, from whites and reds to sparkling and rosés.
 An all-purpose design should be vertically shaped, and large enough to allow for swirling.
 A Bordeaux shape is the best choice to use with multiple types of wines.
 Look for a clear glass without bevels to allow for optimal viewing of the wine’s color and clarity.

 The final word on the best wine glasses

-The best wine glasses will be suited for your lifestyle and enhance the experience of enjoying your specific preferences (or just enjoying the experience of entertaining).
+The perfect wine glasses will be suited for your lifestyle and enhance the experience of enjoying your specific preferences (or just enjoying the experience of entertaining).
 Whether you are looking for a glass designed to enhance the flavor of your favorite bottle, or whether you want a simpler all-purpose style wine glass, there are plenty of beautiful wine glasses on the market to choose from, as we’ve shown.